cakephp/docs/en/orm/table-objects.rst

     ]);

-The list of supported options is:
+The list of options supported by find() are:

-- ``conditions`` build WHERE clauses for your queries.
+- ``conditions`` provide conditions for the WHERE clause of your query.
 - ``limit`` Set the number of rows you want.
 - ``offset`` Set the page offset you want.
 You can also use ``page`` to make the calculation simpler.